-Nowadays in the Netherlands, some outdoor sports clubs have voluntarily implemented an outdoor smoke-free policy at their venues (approximately 2,000 outdoor sports clubs with a partly or completely smoke-free policy in the first half of 2022.
+- Nowadays in the Netherlands, some outdoor sports clubs have voluntarily implemented an outdoor smoke-free policy at their venues (approximately 2,000 outdoor sports clubs with a partly or completely smoke-free policy in the first half of 2022.
 And 33% of some of the big outdoor sports for children: field hockey, football, tennis, athletics or korfball).
+These

-- practices have been described in different scientific articles: Three papers of Garritsen HH et al. (2021) and 2 papers of Smit RA et al. (2022, 2023. www.rookvrijegeneratie.nl/sport - I&O Research, on behalf of The Health Funds for a Smoke-free Netherlands, have monitored smoke-free policies by the municipalities in the Netherlands in 2021 (questionnaire).
+- I&O Research, on behalf of The Health Funds for a Smoke-free Netherlands, have monitored smoke-free policies by the municipalities in the Netherlands in 2021 (questionnaire).
 Eight out of ten Dutch municipalities play a role in making locations within the municipality smoke-free.
 Each of the municipalities obtain their own goals, for example ranging from smoke-free petting zoos to smoke-free parks.
 For public playgrounds specifically, one third (32%) of municipalities report that one or more of the outdoor public playgrounds located in their community are smoke-free.
-Regarding public sports facilities, such as football pitches, basketball courts and skate parks, in 27% of the Dutch municipalities one or more of the public sports facilities in their community are smoke-free.
-In this research it was not clear if the municipality was the initiator of the smoke-free public playgrounds and public sports facilities or if they supported initiatives taken by residents of the municipality.
+Regarding public sports facilities, such as football pitches, basketball courts and skate parks, in 27% of the Dutch municipalities one or more of the public sports facilities in their community are smoke-free public playgrounds and public sports facilities or if they supported initiatives taken by residents of the municipality.
 In previous research results show that the municipality played an important role as initiator of smoke-free policies at public playgrounds and public sports facilities (I&O Research, 2021).